pjanec/dirigent/README.md

 ###### CPU

-  Integer percentage of CPU usage
+[NOT IMPLEMENTED]  Integer percentage of CPU usage

 ###### GPU

-  Integer percentage of GPU usage
+[NOT IMPLEMENTED]    Integer percentage of GPU usage

 ###### MemoryMB

-  Integer number of MBytes used
+[NOT IMPLEMENTED]    Integer number of MBytes used

 ###### PlanName